 The Seller will make the certain representations and warranties set forth in Appendix C hereto.
 In the event that a Review Notice is sent with respect to a Mortgage Loan, the Trust Agent will be required to engage an Independent Reviewer (as defined herein) to review such Mortgage Loan.
-The Trust Agent will be required to provide the Independent Reviewer with a Review Notice (x) at any time at the direction of the Trustee, or (y) by the earlier of (A) for any Liquidated Mortgage Loan, within five (5) Business Days after receiving such Review Notice from the Servicer or the Trustee, and (B) for any other Mortgage Loan, within ten (10) Business Days following the end of the Warranty Period.
 The Seller's representations and warranties will expire at the end of the Warranty Period, except for the REMIC-related representation and warranty, which will not expire.